openslide/openslide/README.txt

 This library requires zlib, libpng, libjpeg, libtiff >= 4.0, OpenJPEG >= 2.1,
 GDK-PixBuf, libxml2, SQLite >= 3.6.20, cairo >= 1.2, and glib >= 2.56.

-If you want to run the test suite, you will need PyYAML, python-requests, xdelta3, cjpeg and djpeg (from libjpeg), a Git checkout of OpenSlide, at least one installed font, and > 120 GB of disk space.
-Valgrind mode requires Valgrind, plus debug symbols for library dependencies (particularly glib2) and Fontconfig.
-Profile mode requires Valgrind.
-Coverage mode requires gcov and Doxygen.

 Features
 ========